xtreme-sameer-vohra/avaros-helper/README.md

 - Computed using height & weight

 #### LMP & EDD
-- LMP is determined by searching through notes for 'LMP: MM/DD/YYYY'
+- LMP is determined by searching through notes for 'LMP: MM/DD/YYYY' or 'LMP of MM/DD/YYYY'
 - EDD is determined by 1st day of LMP + 40 weeks (Naegele's Rule).
 Assumes 28 day cycle.